Louise-X10/delta-debugging/README.md

 ### Example 4

+This commons-codec [bug](https://issues.oss-fuzz.com/issues/42530374) has crash_type "Security exception".
+The crashing input can be directly downloaded from [here](https://oss-fuzz.com/download?testcase_id=6726368628703232), or reproduced by running `arvo` in the following Docker container,

-This binary example is ran on the real-world bug found by OSS Fuzz, specifically a bug in [commons-codec](https://github.com/apache/commons-codec/tree/master).
-This bug can be reproduced using [ARVO](https://github.com/n132/ARVO-Meta/tree/main/).
+(This binary example is ran on the real-world bug found by OSS Fuzz, specifically a bug in [commons-codec](https://github.com/apache/commons-codec/tree/master).)
-On Docker, run
+To reproduce the bug,

 ```
 docker run -it n132/arvo:64367-vul arvo
 ```

 Run `arvo` to reproduce the bug, which would print the seed used and save the failure reproducer file.
-The crashing input `b'7%eeeee7%'` can be identified by running the target fuzzer with the given seed.
-The target program is the `PhoeneticEngineFuzzer` program, as can be seen [here](https://github.com/google/oss-fuzz/blob/master/projects/apache-commons-codec/PhoneticEngineFuzzer.java).
+The crashing input is `b'7%eeeee7%'`.
+The target program is the `PhoeneticEngineFuzzer` program, and can be seen [here](https://github.com/google/oss-fuzz/blob/master/projects/apache-commons-codec/PhoneticEngineFuzzer.java).
 Therefore, I manually created a valid input to be the binary data representing `Hello`.
 The resulting maximized crashing input is `b'elloeeeee7%'`.
-See `example_ddmod4.sh` for the list of commands I that I ran.
+See `example_ddmod4.sh` for the list of commands that I ran.

 ### Example 4.2

-[This bug](https://issues.oss-fuzz.com/issues/42530537) found by OSS FUZZ is not available in ARVO, so run following the procedure below given by [OSS Fuzz](https://google.github.io/oss-fuzz/advanced-topics/reproducing/) to reproduce the bug:
+This commons-codec [This bug](https://issues.oss-fuzz.com/issues/42530537) has crash_type "Uncaught exception".
+The crashing input can be directly downloaded from [here](https://oss-fuzz.com/download?testcase_id=6195774643634176).
+This bug is not available on ARVO, so I had to reproduce from OSS Fuzz.
+Unfortunately I wasn't able to reproduce the bug successfully.
+Here are some attempts I made for reproducing the bug.

 ```
 git clone --depth=1 https://github.com/google/oss-fuzz.git
 cd oss-fuzz
-# Modify projects/apache-commons-code/Dockerfile
+# Modify projects/apache-commons-code/Dockerfile (see README)
-PROJECT_NAME=apache-commons-code
+PROJECT_NAME=apache-commons-codec
+python infra/helper.py pull_images
 python infra/helper.py build_image $PROJECT_NAME
 python infra/helper.py build_fuzzers --sanitizer address $PROJECT_NAME
 TARGET=LanguageStringEncoderFuzzer